ionify/about/ions/ion.md

 ```

 **hop: handled-on-prototype** operation overloading implements the `valueOf()` method on a
-`prototype` object which enables observing the type conversions of all objects sharing that
+`prototype` object, which enables observing the type conversions of all objects sharing that
 prototype:

 ```javascript